Coconut Lime Cupcakes

 Prepare the meringue and frost:

+Decorating with meringue is of course optional but highly recommended.
 There are three types of meringues: American, Swiss, and Italian.
 Each one is cooked differently.
-American style is just the eggs and sugar with no cooking and is the least stable.
+American style is not cooked at all and is the least stable.
 Swiss style has the egg whites and sugar cooked until the sugar dissolves and has a medium stability.
 And Italian style cooks the sugar to 250*F and is the most stable.
 Depending on what you’re making depends on what stye of meringue you should use.
 Since we are just decorating, Swiss works well here.
+See my post on how to make meringue for more info.

 Torch and finish the coconut lime cupcakes:

 I love any excuse to bust out the blowtorch, and I always feel that meringue should be torched.
 Torch the meringue by turning the flame to medium and torch with swift, even strokes with the flame an inch or two away from the meringue.
 Don’t let the flame settle on one spot to burn, and be careful not to set the cupcake liners on fire!
-Once you have torched the meringue, garnish these coconut lime cupcakes with lime zest, and/or toasted coconut.
+Once you have torched the meringue, garnish these coconut and lime cupcakes with lime zest, and/or toasted coconut and enjoy this summer BBQ cupcake recipe!

 How to Hollow and Fill Cupcakes